nthu-ga/pchtrees/README.md

 * `HDF5_DIR` should be set to the root directory of an HDF5 (fortran) library installation (with the libraries under `/lib` below this path.

-If `HDF5_DIR` is not set, the code will be built wihtout support for HDF5 output.
+If `HDF5_DIR` is not set, the code will be built without support for HDF5 output.
 Many of the newer features will not work in that case.

 ## Running